Let's go through some composting methods, their different speeds and the pros and cons of each below:

 Now there's a way to compost cat litter

 One possible downside of BSF is that not everyone enjoy looking at these wiggly creatures.
-They do gross out a lot of gardeners and that's a no-no in the house.
+They move and dance flexibly with their bodies.
+Because basically they are worms.
+They do gross out a lot of gardeners and the ladies and that's a no-no in the house.

 Also, as the BSF appetite is quite unique (decaying meats/fish), this translates to the foul smell.
 Despite this, there are ways that people have shared to keep the smell down.
 You can use EM (effective microorganism) or ferment the food waste before feeding them.
 It will help reduce the odor and keep the houseflies away.